 This post is part of a DIY Wedding Flower & Decor series in partnership with Bloom Culture Flowers.
-In this series, we'll be sharing expert decorating and floral advice from Alison Fleck, founder of Bloom Culture.
-We hope you enjoy these posts and find them as valuable as we do!xoxo, Jessica
+In this series, you’ll find expert decorating and floral advice from Alison Fleck, design genius and founder of Bloom Culture.
+We hope you enjoy these posts and find them as valuable as we do!

 Learn how to decorate your wedding like a pro with these expert tips from Alison of Bloom Culture Flowers!